Forecasting is the only reliable way to know what's safe to spend from your checking account. Here's the formula that gives you a specific answer.

 March 10, 2026

 The first type is committed money — cash that's earmarked for obligations that are going to hit your account over the coming days and weeks.
 Rent, utilities, loan payments, your credit card bill.
-This money is technically in your account right now, but it's not available to you in any meaningful sense.
+This money is technically in your account right now, but it's not available in any meaningful sense.
 It belongs to future transactions that haven't posted yet.

 The second type is uncommitted money — surplus above and beyond what's needed to cover everything that's coming.
 This is what's actually safe to spend, move to savings, or use however you want.